The Lord's Supper: All Five Senses Should Be Involved

 Now that we no longer have to keep the windows and doors open for air, the white tablecloth is unnecessary but the tradition still lingers in the traditional churches, but not in some churches.

 The elements on the table should be seen and not covered up!
 Also, the lights should not be dimmed during this celebration.

 You might be wondering to yourself, how can you hear the bread and wine during the Lord's Supper.

 The person who is instituting the Lord's Supper holds up the goblet containing the wine high in the air for all to see.
 Then he pours the wine into another goblet just for the demonstration.
-The gurgling sound of the wine being poured can be heard even by the person in the back pew during this sacred and holy act.
+The gurgling sound of the wine being poured can be heard even by the people in the back pew during this sacred and holy act.

 We know that in churches today, the elements have already been prepared beforehand.
-Keep in mind, however, that I said this was a demonstration for the hearing of the wine as it was been poured.
-This is done to satisfy the sense of hearing even when though the elements have been prepared in advance.
+Keep in mind, however, that I said this was a demonstration for the hearing of the wine as it was being poured.
+This is done to satisfy the sense of hearing even though the elements have been prepared in advance.

 You can smell the fresh bread that was baked for the specific purpose of Holy Communion.
 Again, a long time ago, the little ladies in the church took turns and looked forward to baking the bread for Holy Communion.

 Everyone who entered the church could smell the bread during the service.
 Also, people would be able to smell the wine.

 People have often asked about recovered alcoholics or those who didn't want wine.
 In a case like this, grape juice is also available.
 That too has a scent that satisfies the sense of smell during Holy Communion.